MzamoTembe/web_scraper/README.md

 #### Project Structure

-This is a CDK Java project with the following structure:
+This is a Java project with the following structure:

 - `cdk.json`: Configuration file for the CDK Toolkit.
 - `pom.xml`: Maven configuration for building and managing dependencies.